Skip to main content

 MBA ’25

-“What surprises me most is seeing the wisdom of the Cuban people and the Cuban industry to take this equipment that is hundreds of years old and still have it maintained and running,” Roca-Leon said in the interview.
+“What surprises me most is seeing the wisdom of the Cuban people and the Cuban industry to take this equipment that is hundreds of years old,” Roca-Leon said.

 Voigt views ExCEL as a challenge for students to think outside the box of American economics.
-Without the comforts of home and the familiarity of United States business models, they must adapt to new obstacles and unfamiliar surroundings.
+Without the familiarity of home, they must adapt to new opportunities and surroundings.

-“Cuba forces business people to contemplate how they would do business in such a different marketplace,” Voigt said.
-“Again, forcing students to think explicitly about things they normally take for granted.”
+“Cuba forces business people to contemplate how they would do business in such a different marketplace … to think explicitly about things they normally take for granted,” said Voigt.

 The information Roca-Leon and his classmates received on their trip couldn’t be learned in a book.
-According to Voigt, the true value of ExCEL comes from the firsthand conversations with local citizens, officials, and managers, who were quick to share their honest opinions about their country.
+According to Voigt, the true value of ExCEL comes from the firsthand conversations with local citizens, officials, and managers, who were quick to share their honest opinions.

 “Cuba does not restrict what their citizens say,” Voigt said.
 “Many are very frank about the challenges Cuba has.
 But they all express fierce patriotism.
 They just want to be respected as a country.”

-“You get questions from a lot of different backgrounds about [Cuba’s] distribution, about their technology, about what it’s like to be an intern.
-You have a lot of variety in the kinds of questions being asked,” Roca-Leon said of the diversity of Marshall program represented in ExCEL.
+“You get questions from a lot of different backgrounds about distribution, about technology, about what it’s like to be an intern.
+You have a lot of variety in the kinds of questions being asked,” Roca-Leon said of the range of students from across programs who participated in the ExCEL trip.